4 Ways To Take The Pain Out Of Warehouse Slotting

 4. Let the automated system slot for you.

-If your operation has invested in an automated storage and retrieval system (AS/RS), either crane- or shuttle-based, the integrated control software will interface with the WMS to determine the optimal storage location of a given SKU within the system and make moves accordingly.
+If your operation has an automated storage and retrieval system (AS/RS), either crane- or shuttle-based, the integrated control software will interface with the WMS.
+Based on that information, the AS/RS determines the optimal storage location of a given SKU within the system and makes moves accordingly.

-In most operations with an AS/RS, the fastest moving items are often located outside of the automated system in a forward pick zone to maximize pick speed.
-But medium movers (and sometimes slow movers) within the automation will be placed closer to or further away from the retrieval mechanism’s dispensing point depending on their velocity — no human intervention required.
+In most operations with an AS/RS, the fastest moving items often reside outside of the system in a forward pick zone.
+This maximizes their pick speed.
+But medium movers (and sometimes slow movers) within the automation will sit closer to or further away from the retrieval mechanism’s dispensing point depending on their velocity.
+Either way, placement optimization requires no human intervention.

 Need more inventory management recommendations?
 DCS is happy to help.
 Connect with us.